For Canadians Victimized Abroad:

-In provinces/territories where compensation/financial assistance programs exist (all except Newfoundland and Nunavut), victims and survivors of violent crime such as homicide, sexual assault, domestic violence, assault and child sexual abuse and neglect (sometimes impaired driving) may be eligible for financial compensation/benefits for the crime that was perpetrated against them.
+Victims and survivors of violent crime such as homicide, sexual assault, domestic violence, assault and child sexual abuse and neglect (sometimes impaired driving) may be eligible for financial compensation/benefits in the province/territory where the crime occurred.
+All Canadian provinces/territories have programs (except for Newfoundland and Nunavut), but it is important to note they vary from each other quite substantially.

-Most Canadian provinces have crime victim compensation/financial assistance programs to provide financial compensation to victims of violent or personal crimes.
-The programs are administered by the provinces, according to their own rules and standards.
+Canadian provinces/territories have crime victim compensation/financial assistance programs for victims of violent or interpersonal crimes.
+The programs are administered by the provinces/territories, according to their own rules and standards.
 They were created to acknowledge the harm done to innocent victims and to help ease the financial burden that often accompanies victimization.
 The compensation/financial assistance program is seen as the payer of last resort, therefore all other coverage must be exhausted prior to claims for compensation.

 This page provides general information about provincial/territorial programs; however some programs may offer more services and benefits than those listed here.
 It is important to note that the compensation/financial assistance programs vary greatly from province to province.
 More specific information can be obtained in chart form following.
 Please consult individual programs for more specific information about your situation.

 Report to Police: Generally within 1 year, (2 years for some provinces) and many exceptions are made.